timescale/docs/timescaledb/tutorials/grafana/visualizations/candlestick.md

 </procedure>

 Candlestick charts are a great way to visualize financial data.
-This tutorial showed you how to use TimescaleDB to generate the candlestick values (open, high, low, close) from the raw hypertable.
-Also, how you can query the traded volume of a particular time bucket.
+This tutorial shows you how to u se TimescaleDB to generate candlestick values (open, high, low, close) from raw data in a hypertable.
+It also shows you how to query the traded volume for each time interval.

 To see other examples of how you can use TimescaleDB and Grafana, check out all the [Grafana tutorials][grafana-tutorials].